getslideapp/slate/source/index.html.md

 We service two different types of API endpoints.

 Users: Requests that we receive directly from the client are essentially a user interacting with the service.
 Users will be able to view their own data or make transactions on their own behalf.
+Users are authenticated as per the [User Authentication](#user-authentication) below.

 Company Admin Users: Requests by an administrator.
 The admin endpoints will allow Company Admin Users to retrieve data or perform transactions on behalf of users within their company.
+Admin Users are authenticated as per the [Admin Authentication](#admin-authentication) below.

 ## Authentication